projectcalico/calico/networking/legacy-firewalls.md

 ---
 title: Interoperate with legacy firewalls using IP ranges
 description: Restrict the IP address chosen for a pod to a specific range of IP addresses
-Description: Restrict a pod to use an address from within a specific range.
 ---

 ### Big picture